 - Those who are not fully vaccinated and/or have an approved exemption are expected to follow current CDC guidelines related to masking, social distancing, and PCR testing.
 Those guidelines can be found on the CDC website.

-i) Students who are not fully vaccinated by August 5, 2021, will not be allowed to dine in public areas until fully vaccinated (see #2 below for recognized exemptions/accommodations).
+i) Students who are not fully vaccinated, will not be allowed to dine in public areas until fully vaccinated (see #2 below for recognized exemptions/accommodations).

 International students arriving in the US who do not have access to a WHO-approved vaccine and, therefore, cannot be fully vaccinated prior to arrival should email [email protected] to inform the college of their situation.
 Health Services will respond by email with a list of options for getting the vaccine, as well as outlining campus requirements (including testing and mask-wearing) while the full vaccination protocol is completed.
 Students in this situation will be required to get a first shot of a WHO-approved vaccine upon arrival in Indiana.

-ii) Teaching Faculty who are not fully vaccinated by August 5, 2021, must consult with the Academic Dean’s Office to determine access to campus.
+ii) Teaching faculty who are not fully vaccinated, must consult with the Academic Dean’s Office to determine access to campus.
 As we are planning to be fully open and in person, faculty are expected to be vaccinated.
 Working remotely in place of being fully vaccinated is not an available alternative.
 (See #2 below for recognized exemptions/accommodations.)

-iii) Administrative Faculty and Staff who are not fully vaccinated by August 5, 2021, will need to consult with Human Resources to determine access to campus.
+iii) Administrative faculty and staff who are not fully vaccinated, will need to consult with Human Resources to determine access to campus.
 Working remotely in place of being fully vaccinated is not an available alternative.
 (See #2 below for recognized exemptions/accommodations.)

 Employees may, in appropriate circumstances in accordance with applicable law, be provided with paid leave for time needed to receive vaccinations.
 Staff members should work with their managers to schedule appropriate time to comply with this policy.